-Exporting a large MASKING_JOB with many dependencies can potentially take a long time.
+Exporting a large MASKING\JOB with many dependencies can potentially take a long time.
 So we have decided to provide a new endpoint that exports and imports the objects asynchronously.
 Refer to the Endpoint section in the main documentation and the Example User Workflow page for more information.

-Example User workflow
+Example User workflows